 For candid photography of groups, refer to the previous section, because for candid shots you’d decide first who is the most important to have in focus.

 Now this is where things starts getting a little more complex, because not only do we have to think about focus, but we also have to consider depth of field.
+This determines how much of the image will be within acceptably sharp focus and is affected by:

 Fill in the details for your shot and it will give you the size of your depth of field.
 Obviously, you can’t go doing this before every photo while you have a group of people waiting to be photographed, so must first practice, practice, practice.